Pilates Teacher Training • Singapore • STOTT PILATES® Anatomy & Foundations

 It is built for movement professionals

-The course is designed to support practical understanding for programming, cueing, and exercise selection, not just theory recall.
+The course is designed to support practical understanding for programming, cueing, and exercise selection, not just theory memorisation.

-Students who understand the body more clearly usually make better decisions later in Matwork, Reformer, and broader equipment training.
+Students who understand the body more clearly usually make better decisions later in Matwork, Reformer, equipment work, and future client programming.

 How to think about AEF: choose AEF when you want to strengthen the thinking underneath your future Pilates teaching, not just tick an anatomy box.